 There's no doubt about it: Interest rate returns have been poor for years.
-But if you are seeking safe investments with high returns and guaranteed rate of return, all hope is not lost.
+But if you're seeking safe investments with guaranteed returns, all hope is not lost.

 Let’s be clear — generally, the safest investments produce the lowest yields.
 And while the investments are undoubtedly safe, there is an often-overlooked risk you should be aware of: inflation.
 A safe place to park your money might return 2% guaranteed, but if inflation reaches 4%, did you make anything in return?
 The answer is no.